doesntdev/firebase-collab/checkerBoardSpec.md

 Essentially an 8 x 4 array of empty, red, redKing, black, blackKing.
 The method of display is left to the implementations as long as they implement the interface.

+Should there be an event representing a "move"?
+Thinking of something like drag-n-drop.

 ## constructor

 * will build all needed DOM elements and append to a <div id="checkerboard>